 Montevideo, the capital, is a laid-back, compact city, Spanish and Portuguese influences clear in its architecture.
 Stroll the waterfront Rambla, some 10 miles of breezy boardwalk, and sample mate, the herbal tea loved by locals, traditionally served in a hollow gourd.

 You’ll find fantastic markets in Montevideo, from vintage and flea markets to the legendary Mercado del Puerto, which beckons meat-eaters to try authentic Uruguayan food with its street food stalls selling all manner of sizzling meat.
 Take in a tango show, too; Argentina may claim to be the home of the tango, but Uruguayans would disagree.

 Glamorous Punta del Este, meanwhile, is Uruguay’s answer to Miami Beach, all high-rise condos, chic restaurants, designer stores, and hipster bars.
 No wonder well-heeled Porteños, the residents of Buenos Aires, cross the border and the Rio de la Plata for summer vacations; Punta del Este to them is as The Hamptons are to New Yorkers.

-While you’re here, check out La Mano on Brava Beach.
+While you’re here, check out La Mano on Brava Beach, one of the best beaches in Uruguay.
 This enormous sculpture of a hand emerging from the sand is the work of Chilean artist Mario Irrazabál and has been a symbol of the city since 1982.

 Ready to explore this fascinating continent?
 A luxury cruise is the best way to explore the best countries in South America to visit.
 Browse our range of South America cruises and start planning your next unforgettable vacation today.